 The right to be informed

 The right of access

 The right to object

 Rights in relation to automated decision making and profiling.

 If, at any point, you would like to make a request for access, correction, or erasure of your personal data we hold, you should email at firstname.lastname@example.org providing enough information for us to be able to identify you in our system and carry out your request.

 We value your privacy, and as such we implement a clear desk policy, all workstation screens are locked and any information is stored away in a secure environment.

 You can exercise the above rights and/or manage your information by contacting us using the details below:

 Post: Database Team, Motus Group (UK) Ltd, Oakingham House, Ground Floor, West Wing, London Rd, Loudwater, High Wycombe, HP11 1JU

-If you have any specific data protection concerns or a complaint, you can address it to our Data Protection Team at the above address.
+If you have any specific data protection concerns or a complaint, you can address it to our Data Protection Team at email@example.com, or at the above postal address.